 Some good to know things before we go

-The speed limit of the parkway is typically 45 miles per hour or in some cases even less.
-This means that the pace throughout the trip is low.
+The speed limit of the parkway is typically 45 miles (72 km) per hour or in some cases even less.
+This means that the pace throughout the Blue Ridge Parkway road trip is low.
 That’s great if you want to take your time and enjoy the scenery.
 Not so great if you just want to put the miles behind you as soon as possible.

-In this post and on the parkway the mileposts are used to identify the locations.
+In this Blue Ridge Parkway guide and on the parkway the mileposts are used to identify the locations.
 They are ordered from Afton and Shenandoah National Park in the north to Cherokee at the Great Smoky Mountains National Park in the south.

 That’s it.
 Now it’s time to get out there and start with the first stretch of the Blue Ridge Parkway road trip itinerary from the north entrance of the parkway.